My 4-month-old baby never sleeps, it’s such a battle to get him to sleep! He cries all day long, not just crying but screaming.

 What do I do; doctors says it’s colic or reflux.

 He refuses bottles also, but as he is putting on weight no one seems to worry.
 I’m worried, though, it’s so frustrating.Please anyone with any ideas.Baby Helpline:

 Some Tips For Miserable Baby

-Last, you say that your baby refuses the bottle.
-If he is mainly breastfed, that is common.
+- You say that your baby refuses the bottle.
+If he is mainly breastfed, this is common.
 It can also be the other way around – a breastfed baby who gets access to a bottle may very well start rejecting the breast.
-Anyway, you migh find these tips on how to get your baby to accept bottle feeding useful.
+Anyway, you might find these tips on how to get your baby to accept bottle feeding useful.

 I hope this provides you with a few ideas and some stamina to not give up!